Insight: Two firms flourish in frenzied MF Global aftermath

 As early as Friday, October 28, after MF Global's shares had tumbled by as much as 66 percent but three days before it filed for bankruptcy, the CME was preparing for a worst-case scenario, reaching out to leading brokers including R.J.
 O'Brien about the possibility of taking over some accounts

 "They were just testing the waters.
 They were taking precautionary steps," said R.J.
-O'Brien president Gerald Corcoran.
+O'Brien chairman and chief executive Gerald Corcoran.

 His firm was a natural fit for much of MF Global's business, and was particularly eager to take on the Lind-Waldock retail arm, which had been part of Refco and was seen as a prize asset.